miroslavpopovic/aspnetcore-workshop/docs/06-controllers-and-actions.md

 ### 1. Using `DbContext` class directly

 This is the most simple case, and hence we will use that in our sample.
-The con is that we won't be able to do proper unit testing, but nore on that in a future part.
+The con is that we won't be able to do proper unit testing, but more on that in a future part.

 ### 2. Using repositories